fubinf/sedrila/docs/students.md

 The command output will explain the next steps.

-## 5. How to see what you have done so far (not yet implemented)  TODO 2
+## 5. How to see what you have done so far

-Call `sedrila student --list` in order to see a list of the tasks you have submitted so far, the associated timevalues, and possibly the sum of the associated actual work times.
+Call `sedrila student` in order to see a list of the tasks you have submitted so far, the associated timevalues, and possibly the sum of the associated actual work times.
+The work times are available only insofar as you have used the commit message format described in 3.2 above.